DuPage County Salvation Army assistance programs.

 - Christmas and other Seasonal Assistance - Whether it is Christmas, or back to school time, for the less fortunate and working poor in the DuPage community some seasons can present hardships.
 In particular, the holiday time is when need the for help, financial aid, joy, and items like gifts is felt the greatest.
 Salvation Army centers across the state and the nation endeavor to meet the needs of individuals, families and children during the various winter, spring, and fall seasons.
 Some of the programs they administer include the following.

 - Free Christmas assistance includes food baskets, Toy Shop, Christmas dinners, Adopt-a-Family program, and Angel Tree.
+Find more on money or gifts for Christmas.

 - Other seasonal programs offered are Coats for Kids program, Prison Toy program, Summer meals, and Thanksgiving turkeys and food baskets.